acidau/acidau.github.io/cv/index.md

 ### [Matrix Education](https://matrix.edu.au)

-**Service Area Manager** (Feb 2024 - current)
+Sydney's leading tutoring college for Year 3-12, with over 8,000 students across 7 campuses.

-**Customer Service Representative** (Jan 2018 – Feb 2024)
+**Service Area Manager** (Feb 2024 - current) **Customer Service Representative** (Jan 2018 – Feb 2024)

-Leading teams and designing solutions for customer service excellence.
+Leading teams and designing solutions for customer service excellence at our Western Sydney campuses.
-Part of an established tuition company with over 20,000 student enrolments across 6 campuses.
+Improving and refining business processes, managing campus operations, and resolving complex customer cases with empathy and competence.

 + Evaluated options and proposed solution for migration to a new fit-for-purpose Learning Management System (LMS), currently used by over 5000 students and their families for online and blended learning.
 + Conducted User Acceptance Testing (UAT) for college systems.